fluid-cloudnative/fluid/README.md

 ## What is Fluid?
 Fluid is an open source Kubernetes-native Distributed Dataset Orchestrator and Accelerator for data-intensive applications, such as big data and AI applications.
 It is hosted by the [Cloud Native Computing Foundation](https://cncf.io) (CNCF) as a sandbox project.

-For more information, please refer to our paper: Rong Gu, et al. [Fluid: Dataset Abstraction and Elastic Acceleration for Cloud-native Deep Learning Training Jobs](https://ieeexplore.ieee.org/abstract/document/9835158).
-IEEE ICDE. pp. 2183-2196, May.
-2022.
+For more information, please refer to our papers:
+**Rong Gu, et al. [Fluid: Dataset Abstraction and Elastic Acceleration for Cloud-native Deep Learning Training Jobs](https://ieeexplore.ieee.org/abstract/document/9835158).
+IEEE ICDE, pp. 2183-2196, May, 2022.
+(Conference Version)**
+**Rong Gu, et al. [High-level Data Abstraction and Elastic Data Caching for Data-intensive AI Applications on Cloud-native Platforms](https://ieeexplore.ieee.org/document/10249214).
+IEEE TPDS, pp. 2946-2964, Vol 34(11), 2023.
+(Journal Version)**

 # Fluid
 English | [简体中文](./README-zh_CN.md)